 Lisa Helmerich DNP, FNP-BC, AOCNP

 The program has eight modules.
 Each module includes reading assignments, study questions, case studies and audio visual presentations.
-Learners interact with practitioners and faculty members who are expert in the area of oncologic management.
-A comprehensive examination will be administered at the end of the eight-week program.
+Learners interact with practitioners and faculty members who are experts in the area of oncologic management.
+A comprehensive examination will be administered at the end of the ten-week program.

 Why Enroll in an Interactive Internet Program?